 Additional learning may be signposted through times tables rockstars, spellings, quizzes and LEXIA reading.

 Our teaching may be supplemented with additional resources from the Oak Academy, BBC bitesize and websites that support specific teaching of subjects.
-These may include: Phonics play, Numbots, Oxford Reading Owl, Times tables rockstars, LEXIA, White Rose maths, Language Angels and Jigsaw PSHE.
+These may include: Phonics, Numbots, Oxford Reading Owl, Times tables rockstars, LEXIA, White Rose maths, Language Angels and Jigsaw PSHE.

 Engagement and feedback